blakelapierre/wiyc/README.md

 ## Usage

-### MongoDB
+### MongoDB and Memcache

+The Pulsar API server requires MongoDB and memcached.
+To help automate the proper startup of these components, the ./data directory is provided.

-To kill any running mongod and start a new one with the configuration found in this directory:
+It contains a script "start" that will Kill all running mongod and memcached processes, then start a new pair with the configuration found in the ./data directory:

 ```
 cd pulsarcms/data
   ./start
 ```

 ### Pulsar API Server